 Dear [Manager’s Name],

-I am writing to confirm my return to the position of [Job Role] at [Company Name] after my extended leave.
+I am writing to confirm my return to the [Job Role] position at [Company Name] following my extended leave.
 I will be rejoining on [Joining Date] at [Joining Time] and look forward to contributing to the team once again.

 Thank you for your support, and I’m eager to continue my journey with [Company Name].